Nana-Akua/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ### Clone the repository to access the driver-specific queries

-1. Navigate to the [Windows Driver Developer Supplemental Tools repository](https://github.com/microsoft/Windows-Driver-Developer-Supplemental-Tools) to determine the appropriate release branch neeced to clone the repository.
+1. Navigate to the [Windows Driver Developer Supplemental Tools repository](https://github.com/microsoft/Windows-Driver-Developer-Supplemental-Tools) to determine the appropriate release branch needed to clone the repository.

-1. [Clone](https://github.com/git-guides/git-clone) the repository to download all CodeQL queries and [query suites](https://codeql.github.com/docs/codeql-cli/creating-codeql-query-suites/) with driver-specific queries.
+1.Clone the repository with the [get clone](https://github.com/git-guides/git-clone) command to download all CodeQL queries and [query suites](https://codeql.github.com/docs/codeql-cli/creating-codeql-query-suites/) with driver-specific queries.

 ```console
 git clone https://github.com/microsoft/Windows-Driver-Developer-Supplemental-Tools.git --recursive -b RELEASE_BRANCH